What's On This Page

 After clicking “next,” the system will prompt you to enter all of the necessary information, including legal name, birth date, contact information, and address.
 Next, you’ll need to read and complete the Postmates fleet agreement before authorizing a background check.
 Finally, you’ll upload your profile photo and set up your direct deposit information while you wait for approval.

 Caviar is another type of delivery service, but unlike Postmates, the company focuses exclusively on food, usually from higher end restaurants.
 Catering to such a specific market has its pros and cons.
 A single focus provides customers with an image that the company is specialized, which is likely to build loyalty and keep patrons coming back again.
-On the other hand, it limits the market available for Caviar couriers, thus reducing the earning oppurtunities
+The focus on higher end restaurants can also lead to higher tips for drivers.
+On the other hand, it limits the market available for drivers.

 The delivery service does offer one feature that gives it the upper hand: its commercial focus.
 Caviar makes it extremely easy for businesses to put in group orders for their teams, allowing each person to add their own dishes.
 Companies can also create corporate accounts so their employees can order on a regular basis as well as request catering.
 Since the size of the order is factored into a courier’s payment, this feature boosts your single-delivery potential earnings as a driver.